MINUTES OF MADRON ANNUAL PARISH COUNCIL MEETING

 12 Acceptance of Minutes

-The minutes of the Ordinary Parish Council Meeting held at Trythall CP School on 5th April 2012 were unanimously accepted.
+It was proposed by Cllr Scoble, seconded by Cllr Peake and unanimously agreed that the minutes of the Ordinary Parish Council Meeting held at Trythall CP School on 4th April be accepted.

 13 Public Participation